amirfeizi/otargen/README.md

 =======
 # otargen
-This is an R package to retrieve data from Open Target Genetics
+This is an R package to retrieve data from Open Target Genetics using GraphQL queries.